textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 #### Issue template: Existing page

-Only use this template for existing doc pages **that do not already have a dedicated Issue**.
+Only use this template for existing document pages **that do not already have a dedicated Issue**.
 So be sure to search in open and closed issues for such an issue first.

 The title for this issue always has the prefix `page:` with the document's title after it.